Why do we get ill on holiday?

 These are my top five tips for boosting your immune system in time for your summer break.

-- Keep it clean.
+- Keep hands clean.
 Washing your hands regularly is vital to stopping the spread of illness.
 Remember to wash your hands thoroughly at regular intervals throughout the day, particularly when using public facilities or preparing food.
 When you’re travelling, carry an alcohol gel with you in case there’s nowhere to wash your hands with soap and water.

 - Relax, refresh, revive.
 In the lead up to your holiday, make time to relax and unwind..
 This can help make the transition from a busy working environment to a peaceful paradise easier on your body and mind.
 Our mindfulness information can help you get started.